-Perspective | My Black single father was so unusual, and yet so very regular
+Perspective | My Black single father was so unusual and, yet, so very regular

 In those days, a Black single father was extremely rare — but my father didn’t flinch from the responsibility.

-He’s been on my mind constantly lately.
+He has been on my mind constantly lately.
 Like so many Black people in my life, I’m exhausted by the overwhelming number of negative images I see of Black men.
 Constant and unyielding videos of Black men being shot, sitting on curbs in handcuffs, or their faces smashed into the asphalt.

 We rarely see them as regular men.
 Cooking dinner.
 Going to work.
 Just being fathers and loving their children.